 - Users or employees need not switch between organizational credentials and personal credentials to work on devices; they can simultaneously use both enterprise and personal apps

 Employee experience will be enhanced, as they will not have to switch between enterprise and personal logins.
-If a personal document is marked as corporate, due to an error, the employee can initiate a process to claim it back (using the Audit method).
+If a personal document is marked as corporate due to an error, the employee can initiate a process to claim it (using the Audit method).

 Corporate data is protected even on employee-owned devices.
-If an employee marks a new document as being work related, it is automatically protected as enterprise data.
-When employees leave the organization or move to another department, you can remotely wipe off all the traces of corporate data on his or her device – without affecting their personal data.
+If an employee marks a new document as being work-related, it is automatically protected as enterprise data.
+When employees leave the organization or move to another department, you can remotely wipe off all the traces of corporate data on their device – without affecting their personal data.
 This makes sure that they cannot misuse enterprise data.

-Moreover, copying enterprise data on to other devices, makes encrypts it, so that even if it falls into wrong hands, the data stays protected.
-This can prevent accidental or deliberate leak of enterprise data.
+Moreover, copying enterprise data onto other devices, makes encrypts it so that even if it falls into the wrong hands, the data stays protected.
+This can prevent accidental or deliberate leaks of enterprise data.

 You can mark apps as enterprise related.
 That way, only the apps marked will get access to corporate data according to the user policies.
 Personal apps will never be able to look into the enterprise data, keeping it secure always.

-Now take a loot at how Device Management will work in Windows.
+Now take a look at how Device Management will work in Windows.